 • Un guidon équipé d'un support Shapeheart affichant un GPS, facilitant la navigation en ville.
 Une mise en situation idéale pour démontrer l’utilité du support dans un environnement urbain.
 A handlebar equipped with a Shapeheart mount displaying GPS, making city navigation easier.
 An ideal real-world scenario demonstrating the mount's usefulness in an urban environment.

-A well-organised cockpit
+A well-organized cockpit

-Optimizing your riding position for smooth control
+Optimizing your cockpit for smooth riding

 A well-thought-out setup lets you ride more serenely, without distraction.